pdjr-signalk/signalk-notification-injector/README.md

 [*password*__@__]*key*__:__{__off__|__cancel__}

-The first form is used to issue a notification, the second form to cancel (or delete) any existing notification.
+The first form is used to issue a notification, the second form to cancel (delete) any existing notification.

 The optional _password_ field is required if the interface used to deliver the message has its _Protected?_ configuration property enabled.
-In this case, messages will only be processed if the supplied _password_ has a value which is defined in the plugin's list of security keywords.
+In this case, messages will only be processed if the supplied _password_ has a value which is defined in the plugin's _Access passwords_ configuration setting.
 If the interface being used is not protected, then _password_ is optional and if a value is supplied it will be discarded.

 _key_ is the notification key to which the message applies and it should take the form of a simple name or a dotted pathname.
-If _key_ includes an absolute notificatiom path (i.e. one that begins '.notifications.'), then the value of _key_ will be used as-is; otherwise, the _Default notification path_ defined in the plugin configuration will be prepended to _key_.
+If _key_ includes an absolute notification path (i.e. one that begins '.notifications.'), then the value of _key_ will be used as-is; otherwise, the _Default notification path_ defined in the plugin configuration will be prepended to _key_.